mattermost/docs/source/process/mindsets.rst

 Mindsets
 ============

-Mindsets are "tools sets for the mind" that help us find blindspots and increase performance in specific situations.
-They're a reflection of our shared learnings and culture in the Mattermost community an at Mattermost Inc.
+Mindsets are "tool sets for the mind" that help us find blindspots and increase performance in specific situations.
+They're a reflection of our shared learnings and culture in the Mattermost community and at Mattermost Inc.

 To make the most out of mindsets, remember: